 Complementing Obeng’s need for a new look at learning, Barry Schwartz introduces his concept of Idea Technology.
 He explains that one simple assumption introduced by Industrial Revolution removed all non-material incentives to work on a premise all people were inherently lazy and you wouldn’t get them to work without incentivising with pay.
 It made me think that schools adopted the factory model and it seemed only natural that you would need grades as payment for work without considering what work environment might be created to have people genuinely satisfied at school.
 A wonderful quote is : “The very shape of the institution within which people work, creates people who are fitted to the demands of that institution and denies people from the kind of satisfactions from their work that we take for granted.”
 If students work for tests and grades they are only prepared for exactly that environment.
 An environment that doesn’t exist outside academia.

-- School leaders should NOT build a vision and inspire people to follow it
+- School leaders have stopped ‘building visions’ and inspire people to follow it

 Linda Hill says “Innovation is not about solo genius but collective genius.”
 She goes on to outline how the most successful organisations build organisational structures and cultures that are “iterative, inter-related and quite frankly messy.”
 She also highlights that investing in all the people to give them time to develop and collaborate around new challenges and ideas.
 It is also critical to build a culture where everyone, and I mean EVERYONE, feels they might have something to offer in improving the operation of or output from the the organisation.